-The Canadian Council of Public Accounts Committees (CCPAC) is an organization of legislators and staff of federal, provincial and territorial public accounts committees that meet annually to discuss matters of mutual interest relating to financial accountability.
+The Canadian Council of Public Accounts Committees (CCPAC) is an organization of legislators and staff of federal, provincial and territorial Public Accounts committees that meet annually to discuss matters of mutual interest relating to financial accountability.
 Since 1979, the annual conference has been held in conjunction with the Canadian Council of Legislative Auditors (CCOLA).
-Over its history, the council has undertaken a number of projects and studies aimed at identifying best practices for public account committees and strengthening the relationships between legislators and auditors.
+Over its history, the council has undertaken a number of projects and studies aimed at identifying best practices for Public Accounts committees and strengthening the relationships between legislators and auditors.

-The council is governed by a constitution adopted in 1982 and a three member board of directors.
+The council is governed by a constitution adopted in 1982 and a three-member board of directors.
 The President of CCPAC is the Chair of the PAC in the jurisdiction hosting the next annual conference.
-The two vice presidents are the PAC chairs hosting the meeting in the following two years.
-The Executive Secretary of the council is a Committee Clerk from one of the jurisdictions.
+The two vice presidents are the PAC Chairs hosting the meeting in the previous year and the following year.
+The Executive Secretariat of the council is made up of committee clerks from of the jurisdictions.

 The council launched its own website in 1996 (ccpac.ca).
-The site includes information on the council, its history, resource documents such as the council's constitution and other publications, conference material, and contact information for public accounts committees, legislative auditors and comptrollers.
-The website is hosted and maintained by the British Columbia public accounts committee.
+The site includes information on the council, its history, resource documents such as the council's constitution and other publications, conference material, and contact information for Public Accounts committees, legislative auditors and comptrollers.
+The website is hosted and maintained by the British Columbia Public Accounts committee.